 And can there be a better prayer to seek nirvana than this:

 “We hail Thee!
-O rever’d and sublime Tara!
+O rever’d and sublime

 Who art adored by all the Kings and princes